UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

   --name openshift-simple-monitor -o json >> a.json
 ```

-you can then create from the file with
+you can then create from the file with:

 ```bash
 oc create -f a.json